Olabayo-Balogun/FoxitPdfFormEditorSdkDemo/README.md

 **Step 4:** Run the solution.

-**Step 5:** Select a PDF document you'd like to work with, a "DemoDocument.pdf" sample can be found in the "/SampleDocs" file path within this solution.
+**Step 5:** Select a PDF document you'd like to work with, a "Employee Benefits Form Template.pdf" sample can be found in the "/SampleDocs" file path within this solution.

 **Note:** This application was built to accept PDF documents.